Personal Injury Recovery in Parking Lot Accidents in California

-Nearly half will also shoot photos or video, surf the internet, and video chat from their cell phone while driving in parking lots, and groom, watch television or movies, and use a laptop or tablet again while driving in parking lots.
+Nearly half will also shoot photos or videos, surf the internet, and video chat from their cell phone while driving in parking lots, and groom, watch television or movies and use a laptop or tablet again while driving in parking lots.
 We are a distracted nation.

 Parking lot design and maintenance